Telecommunication-Telemedia-Assessment/V-BMS360/README.md

    - frugally-deep: A VERY cool library allowing to run models built and trained using Keras/tensorflow from C++ using header only libraries (https://github.com/Dobiasd/frugally-deep)

+   - gnomonic library: A library allowing to perform projections from equirectangular to rectilinear domain.
+This was used mostly for research purpose and is not involved in the final software.

 # License